Bloom-host/BloomDocs/CONTRIBUTING.md

-# Contributing to the documentation.
+# Contributing to the documentation

 You can help contribute to the Bloom.host documentation by one of two ways: